-Dia de Los Muertos is a festival of “welcome” for the souls of the dead.
+Dia de los Muertos is a festival of “welcome” for the souls of the dead, celebrated on November 1 and November 2 each year.
 The celebration is prepared and enjoyed by the living and honors those who have passed.
 The customs surrounding this celebration are based on ancient traditions traced to the Aztec civilization in Mexico.
-The belief is that the souls of the deceased return each year to enjoy, for a few brief hours, the pleasures they once knew in life.
-Today, this celebration combines Native American and European customs and is primarily practiced among Hispanic, Mestizo and indigenous peoples from the American Southwest to South America.
+Today, there are large Mexican communities across the United States where Dia de los Muertos is widely celebrated.

 Be the first to know about activities at The Rockwell by signing up for our e-newsletter.
 Choose the topics that interest you: exhibitions and collections news, live music events, lectures, family and youth events, education news, volunteer opportunities, and new offerings from The Museum Store.Sign up for our e-newsletter